temujindang/website-1/content/blog/the-soul-of-a-new-computer-company.md

 +++
 date = "2019-09-16T08:09:26-07:00"
-title = "Introducing Oxide Computer Company" authors = ["steve-tuck", "bryan-cantrill", "jessie-frazelle"] description = "Description of the sample post." tags = ["Announcements", "Launch"]
+title = "The Soul of a New Computer Company" authors = ["steve-tuck", "bryan-cantrill", "jessie-frazelle"] description = "Description of the sample post." tags = ["Announcements", "Launch"]